pluralsight/simple-protocol-http/README.md

 }
 ```

-## Simple Protocol
+## Example Using Simple Protocol Endpoints
-This module is compatible with simple protocol responses.

 ### For Success Responses:
 ```